Asian GAA

 The Asian County Board (ACB) of the Gaelic Athletic Association (GAA), also sometimes known as Asian GAA, is one of the county boards of the GAA outside Ireland.
 The Asian Gaelic Games have been running since 1996.The Middle Eastern Board of the Gaelic Athletic Association or Middle East GAA is one of the international county boards, and is responsible for organising Gaelic games in the Middle East.

 Scope

 The board is responsible for Gaelic games across Asia and Oceania except for Australia and New Zealand, which are under the auspices of Australasia County board.
 The county board is also responsible for Asian county teams.

 The Asian GAA is headquartered at the Singapore Grounds, also known as the Singapore Polo Club.

 Competitions

 The All-China Gaelic Games is a Gaelic games tournament held annually in China between club teams under the auspices of the Gaelic Athletic Association (GAA) and the Asian County Board began in 2002.

+Men's football (Derek Brady Cup)

-The Derek Brady Trophy is a Gaelic football cup awarded by the Asian County Board.
-The cup, a crystal replica of the Sam Maguire Cup, was commissioned by the family of Gaelic footballer Derek Brady.
-Brady was one of the founders of the Taipei Lions club, and died in Taipei in 1996.
+The Derek Brady Cup is a Gaelic football cup awarded by the Asian County Board.
+The first tournament was held in 1996 in Manila, with eight teams competing.
+The tournament was named the Derek Brady Cup from 1997, after one of the founders of the Taiwan Celts, 21 year old Derek Brady, who died in 1996.
+The cup, a crystal replica of the Sam Maguire Cup, was commissioned by his family.